What was supposed to be a girls’ getaway ended as a solo mission thanks to Mother Nature and Bali’s Mount Agung volcano.

 Little did I know a volcano was brewing and ready to spew ash into the air, ultimately closing the airport and preventing travelers – including my friends – from arriving into Bali.

 It ended up being an incredible experience nonetheless and I know I’ll be visiting Bali again in the future.
-Here are just a few of the highlights of my time in incredible Indonesia.
+Below is my Ubud Bali travel guide with just a few of the highlights of my time in incredible Indonesia.

 (WHERE TO) EAT

 There are so many exceptional places to eat in Ubud and they all seem to specialize in organic, vegan and vegetarian cuisine.
 I'm not vegan but prefer to eat that way when travelling in Asia as the food is so incredibly fresh and well prepared.
 Kafe (the locals call it “Café with a K”) and Clear Café were two favourites in Ubud.
 Both serve fantastic raw and organic fare which could best be described as Asian fusion; there’s seafood and meat options too however I didn’t have any.
 Everywhere I went also served brilliant fresh pressed juice, smoothies and Buddha bowls.